 The aggregate fees and expenses charged to the Scheme will be in line with the limits defined in the SEBI (MF) Regulations as amended from time to time.
-The aggregate fee and expenses to be charged to the Scheme is detailed in Section IV of this document.
+The aggregate fee and expenses to be charged to the Scheme is provided in Part III.B - Annual scheme recurring expenses.